WWF-International/browser-support-wwf-uk/README.md

 WWF UK uses a tiered browser support model.
 This document gives details of which browsers should be supported and to what level.

-This was last looked at on 22 May using data from the last 30 days across all site on the main Google Analytics property.
+This was last looked at on 14 October 2020 using data from the last 30 days across all sites on the main Google Analytics property.

 # Expectations